skprg/hubzilla-themes/README.md

 # Custom hubzilla themes for Utsukta hub

 ## Default
 A bootstrap based theme making use of [Bootswatch](https://bootswatch.com/).
-A nuimber of variants are made available.
+A number of variants are made available.

 # Install
 use the following in your hubzilla root folder to add these themes: